CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/modding/frameworks/redmod/commands/import.md

 > INFO - this is the base depot from which relative \<resource-paths> are loaded

+> INFO - You need to have the `.rig` file used by the `.anims` animationset present in your depot path.

 * **`-inputPath=<file>`**

   absolute path to the animation `.re` file